Rubiales oil field

 The Rubiales Oil Field is an oil field located in the Llanos Basin, Meta Department, Colombia.
 It was discovered in 1981 and was first developed, operated and owned by Pacific Rubiales Energy.
-The field produces heavy oil (11.3-14.5° API) from the C7 unit of the Carbonera Formation.
+The field produces heavy oil (11.3-14.5° API gravity) from the C7 unit of the Carbonera Formation.
 The porosity of the reservoir formation is between 28 and 33% and the permeability ranges from 3 to 5 Darcies.
 In 2008, 22.817.163 barrels were produced from the field.
-The total proven reserves of the Rubiales oil field are 4.38 billion barrels (588×106tonnes), and production in 2017 is 132000 oilbbl/d.
+The total proven reserves of the Rubiales oil field are 4.38 billion barrels (588 million tonnes), and production in 2017 is 132000 oilbbl/d.

 Change of operator

 Since July 1, 2016, the field is operated by Ecopetrol.
 It is the most productive field of the country.